HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - Page 7 - Script Application portlet --> Added JavaScript Functions, Date and Time object examples
 - Page 8 - Added all above 7 portlets in this page

 After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
-Every page request is /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in sampler to validate the content html in response body.
+Every page request uses /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in sampler to validate the content html in response body.

 ### Combined DX rendering of WCM, DAM, and Pages and Portlets